In some cases, we earn commissions from affiliate links in our posts.

 Judi Dench has since become a household name in both the US and the UK (and many other parts of the world).
 Now 87, Dench's worldwide breakout role was as M in Goldeneye (and other Bond films up through Skyfall).
 She was 61 at the time – a lovely reminder of the kind of success we can attain even if we're not wildly rich and famous by 25.
 In her career, she's managed to rack up 7 Oscar nominations, and quite a large pile of other awards and nominations.
 Though most of her work has been in movies, British TV fans will be most interested to know that she's appeared in a couple other much-loved series since A Fine Romance ended.

 - As Time Goes By – Now available on Britbox or DVD, this light romantic comedy tells the story of two lovers reunited after a missed letter and 38 years apart.
 Note: If you watch on Britbox, the reunion specials are not included.
-You can get them here.
+You can get them on DVD here or stream them HERE.

 - Cranford – Set in the 1840s, this costume dramedy depicts life in a small market town at the dawn of the industrial revolution.
 You can watch it on Amazon or buy the DVD set.

 Sadly, Dench's personal life hasn't always been as happy.
 She lost her husband to lung cancer in 2001, and her Grade II listed home was destroyed by a fire in the mid-90s.
-In 2005, her daughter was arrested for drink driving after a car crash while driving her young son.
 Today, she suffers from macular degeneration severe enough that she has to have someone read her scripts to her.

 Michael Williams never achieved the same notoriety his wife would, but he did work regularly in TV, theater and radio.
 Some of his lesser known roles include Father Daley in The Magical Legend of the Leprechauns and a one-episode role in Kavanaugh QC.